projectcontour/contour/v0.4.0/README.md

 - A Service of `type: LoadBalancer` that points to the Contour instances
 - Depending on your configuration, new cloud resources -- for example, ELBs in AWS

+See also [TLS support](docs/tls.md) for details on configuring TLS support.
 TLS is available in Contour version 0.3 and later.
-See the documentation for details.

 #### Example workload